RudaibaHaque/Time_series_Analysis_Using_Python/README.md

 Exponential Smoothing is a popular time series forecasting method that assigns exponentially decreasing weights to past observations.
 It is suitable for data with no clear trend or seasonality.

+For Exponential Smoothing model, the Mean Absolute Percentage Error (MAPE) on the test data is 17.24%.

 ### Linear Regression

 Linear Regression is a simple machine learning algorithm that fits a linear equation to the observed data.
 It can be used for time series forecasting when there is a linear relationship between the predictor variables (e.g., time) and the target variable (gold price).

+For Linear Regression model, the MAPE on the test data is 29.76%.

+### Naive Model

+A Naive Model is a simple forecasting method that uses the last observed value as the prediction for future time periods.

+For the Naive Model, the MAPE on the test data is 19.38%.

+The Exponential Smoothing model was chosen for the final prediction due to its lower MAPE compared to the other models, indicating better performance in forecasting gold prices.

 ## Contributing